NWU-MuST/STP-appserver/install/README.md

 BUILDING AN APPLICATION SERVER DOCKER IMAGE
 ===========================================

 This directory contains the files necessary to build a Docker image.
-To build place the `Dockerfile` and complete repository in a build location with structure as follows:
+To build, place the `Dockerfile` and complete repository in a build location with structure as follows:

 ```
 .